lostatc/swtchr/README.md

 ## Configuring swtchr

-If you want to customize the behavior or keybindings of swtchr, you can copy the example [swtchr.toml](./etc/swtchr.toml) config file to `~/.config/swtchr/swtchr.toml`.
-There are comments documenting each of the available options.
+You can configure the behavior, look, and keybindings for swtchr in `~/.config/swtchr/swtchr.toml`.
+An example config file with sensible defaults will be generated there the first time you start the swtchr daemon.

+The comments in the example config file document what each option does.
+You can find this file in the repo at [src/swtchr.toml](./src/swtchr.toml).

-swtchr will look for that config file in these places:
+swtchr will look for its config file in these places:

 1. `$XDG_CONFIG_HOME/swtchr/swtchr.toml`
 2. `~/.config/swtchr/swtchr.toml`